michd/CarGo/readme.md

 Loops
 -----

 Currently only conditional loops, either as one-liners or as blocks.
-As mentioned before, nested blocks are not yet supported.

 Loop one-line examples:

 ```